awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

 ### Adding/Removing Labels/Annotations to/from the Dataset

 After the initial deployment, you might want to add or remove labels or annotations for some or all clusters, to/from the dataset.
-To do this, perform the following:

-1. From the `modules/common` directory, open the `variables.tf` file
+To do this, perform the following in the `common_variables` calling module in the `main.tf` file in the `deploy` directory:
-2. In the `k8s_labels` variable, add the K8s labels keys that you want to include in the dataset.
+1. To add labels, add the K8s labels keys in the `k8s_labels` variable.
 This list should include all K8s labels from all clusters, that you wish to include in the dataset.
-Do the same for `k8s_annotations`, if you want to include annotations in the dataset as well.
+2. To add annotations, add the K8s annotations keys in the `k8s_annotations` variable.
+This list should include all K8s annotations from all clusters, that you wish to include in the dataset.

 As an example, see the below table, showing a possible list of labels and annotations for different clusters:

 | Cluster                             | Labels     | Labels Wanted in the Dataset | Annotations  | Annotations Wanted in the Dataset |